 Images and figures

 If figures or images are to be included, they should be at least 300 dpi (high-resolution) in order to be printed clearly in the journal.
-All images must be in black and white.
 Please supply the data you used to generate any figures, preferably as Excel worksheets.
 Do not send whole data sets, only the information required to generate the figures.